cloudcreativity/laravel-json-api/docs/basics/security.md

 This checks for an authenticated user.
 If there is no authenticated user, a `Illuminate\Auth\AuthenticationException` will be thrown, resulting in a `401` response.
 This will use the default guard to check for an authenticated user, but you can configure the guards to check using the `$guards` property on your authorizer.

+For example, the following authorizer will check the `api` guard for an authenticated user:

 ```php
 class DefaultAuthorizer extends AbstractAuthorizer